sloev/python-lambdarest/README.md

 ### Query Params

 Query params are also analyzed and validatable with JSON schemas.
-Query arrays are expected to be comma seperated, all numbers are converted to floats.
+Query arrays are expected to be comma separated, all numbers are converted to floats.

 ```python
 from lambdarest import lambda_handler